andim/easyleed/_sources/userdoc.txt

 Custom configuration
 --------------------

 Most of the default parameters of the algorithm as well as many UI tweaks are controlled via a config file.
-Copy `easyleed/default-config.py` to `config.py` and edit this file (it takes precedence over the former file) for customization.
+Copy `easyleed/default-config.py` to a file named `easyleedconfig.py` on your PYTHONPATH and edit this file for customization.

 Qt Wrapper
 ----------